se-edu/learningresources/contents/java/JavaReflections.md

 inherited from `Animal`.
 If it cannot, it assumes its `age` is zero.
 This technique can be used in test cases to access private fields and methods in the class under test without modifying the behaviour of the class itself.

+You may notice that the `Sheep#getPrivateAge()` method sets the age `Field` object to be accessible and might wonder the implications.
+Fret not!
+The `Field#getDeclaredField()` actually returns a new `Field` instance - so you're just setting that particular local `Field` instance to be accessible, not the actual `age` field itself.
+You can read more about it in this [StackOverflow question](http://stackoverflow.com/questions/10638826/java-reflection-impact-of-setaccessibletrue).

 #### A More advanced application

 You might have learnt from your Software Engineering module that the observer pattern can be used for objects that are